 - August 12, 2004 — The FDA and Genentech issued a safety warning after finding an increased risk of serious arterial thrombolic events, including cerebrovascular accident, myocardial infarctions, transient ischemic attacks, angina, and fatal arterial thrombotic events.
 The risks of a serious arterial thrombotic event was approximately two-fold higher in patients taking Avastin, with an estimated overall rate of up to 5 percent.

-The Clark Firm has assembled a team of trial lawyers with more than 100 years experience, participation in over 600 jury trials and $60 million in verdicts and/or settlements.
-Please use the form below to contact us for a free Avastin lawsuit review.
-You may also call us directly by dialing (866) 879-3040.
+The Clark Firm has assembled a team of trial lawyers with more than 100 years experience, participation in over 600 jury trials and $260 million in verdicts and/or settlements.
+Please use the form below to contact our lawyers for a free case review.